 Storage

-Once cut, however, the fruit must be refrigerated or consumed within a day, otherwise the white flesh will turn tan and soft, and become rancid.
+Once the dragon fruit is cut, it must be refrigerated or eaten within a day, otherwise the white flesh will turn tan and soft, and become rancid.

-The cut fruit can be frozen easily however, and kept for about three months before the high-water content turns it icy.
+To store the cut fruit longer, put it in an airtight container or freezer bag and store in the freezer for about three months before the high-water content turns it icy.

 FAQS